srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

     ![](../images/az900-t3_s10.png)

 1. Now, click on **Basic Settings** in the **Actions** menu.
-In the new pop-up dialog box, locate the **Physical Path**.
+In the new pop-up dialog box, locate the **Physical Path** and click **Ok**.
 This is where you'll put your website html file.

     ![](../images/az900-t3_s12.png)

+   >**Note:** Keep a note of the path as it will be required in the preceding steps.

-1. Create a very basic html file.
+1. Open a notepad file to create a very basic html file.
 Save it as **Default.htm** and place it in the Physical Path location specified in the Basic Settings.
 For example:

     ```
     <html>